A campsite with the perfect swimming hole in Northern Australia

 Food and Services

 When we went to Adel’s Grove we chose to take our own food with us.
 Alternatively, you can use the fish and chip shack or bar and restaurant facilities.
 There is also a shop that stocks frozen bread, long-life milk, cold drinks, tinned foods and a limited number of basic supplies.
 You can also charge your phones here.
 If you think the food is pricey, just remember what the road was like as you drove there and that you are out in a very remote and isolated part of the Australian bush.

 In the creek, you have a wide choice of things to do.
 You can enjoy a good swim, ride along on a boogie board or grab one of the many big black tires available to float around at a leisurely pace.
 We found tires to comfortably relax in with our drinks and absorb the beautiful scenery around us.

 Sometimes we’d pair off and have a leisurely chat with each other or choose to have some relaxing time to ourselves.
-Even though there were several families staying at Adel’s Grove, there was this incredible sense of serenity which created a very peaceful atmosphere for everyone.
+Even though there were several families staying at Adel’s Grove, there was this incredible sense of serenity that created a very peaceful atmosphere for everyone.

 Exploring Lawn Hill Gorge

 Lawn Hill Gorge is in Boodjamulla (Lawn Hill) National Park which is an easy 10 km drive from Adel’s Grove.
 We chose to book a cruise along the gorge and thoroughly enjoyed it.
 The cruise boat was environmentally friendly, powered by solar panels and an electric motor.
 As we silently cruised up the gorge our knowledgeable and informative guide gave us a real insight into where the original water came from.